 Curious to know why?
 Keep on reading, friends.
 But grab a seat, because it’s pretty serious business – and you’re going to be pretty horrified once you find out how bad it really is.

 What is Accutane & What Does It Do?

 When it comes to acne, there’s one medicine that’s usually pulled out as the big guns when all other treatments have failed.
 Accutane – also known as isotretinoin – is a powerful oral retinoid designed to completely change the physiology of your sebaceous glands.
 (11)

 However, while it technically is considered a “cure” for acne, it’s also arguably the most dangerous treatment option out there.
 Even worse, with all the risks that come with taking it, the acne actually can come back after treatment has ended.
 That means that there’s a good chance you’ll destroy your health… and it’ll be all for nothing.
 (12)

 Before we can delve further into the risks of Accutane, though, it’s important to first explain exactly what it is and how it works.
-Like we already mentioned, Accutane is an oral retinoid.
+Like we already mentioned, Accutane is an oral retinoid acne medication.
 In simpler terms, it’s a man-made Vitamin A derivative.
 (13)